 Let’s face it – anybody can write a personal statement.
 Because what more do people love than to talk about themselves?
-Just give them the prompt and a word count and they can fill pages.
+Just give them the prompt and a word count, and they can fill pages.
 Anybody can spin tales about why they need medicine in their life, and why medicine needs them.
-This is what makes letters of recommendation so valuable – somebody else fully believes in your capabilities as a future healthcare provider, so much so that they are willing to write an essay about your qualities and talents in an attempt to convince an entire admission committee.
+This is what makes letters of recommendation so valuable – somebody else fully believes in your capabilities as a future healthcare provider.
+To such an extent that they are willing to write an essay about your qualities and talents, in an attempt to convince an entire admission committee.

-When applying, you have to keep in mind that most others applying have high GPAs, MCATs, and an extensive resumé of extra-curriculars.
-Having the support of professors, physicians, research mentors, and community leaders vouching for you may be the factor that separates you from all the other applicants.
+When applying, you have to keep in mind that other applicants have high GPAs, MCATs, and an extensive resume of extracurricular activities, including research and community service.
+Having the support of professors, physicians, research mentors, and community leaders vouching for you may be the factor that distinguishes you from all the other applicants.

 When should I start thinking about letters of recommendation?

 As early as possible!
-You should be thinking of every professor and faculty mentor that you work under as a potential letter writer.
-Especially if you are thinking about applying straight into medical school during your senior year, this means you only have 3 years to get your letter package together.
-Waiting until a couple months before you apply to get your letters in order is a recipe for disaster.
+I advise doing your research about the letter requirements of each medical school that you may end up applying to and to make an excel document or to write down which letters each school requires.
+This will help you determine who to consider as a potential letter writer.
+Especially if you are thinking about applying to medical school during your senior year, this means you only have three years to get your letter package together.
+Waiting until a couple of months before you apply to get your letters in order is a recipe for disaster.

-During your first two years, focus on doing well and standing out in your classes so that you have a handful of options to ask by your third year.
-However, it’s never too early to secure a letter of recommendation in your first couple years!
-If you do particularly well in a class or develop a strong relationship with any professor in your lower division courses and believe that the faculty mentor can speak to your academic ability, don’t hesitate to pop the question!
-Never be afraid to ask a professor if they are willing, the worst that can happen is they say no. Future applicant version of you will be very grateful.
+During your first two years, focus on doing well and standing out in your classes so that you have a handful of options to ask, by your third year.
+However, it’s never too early to secure a letter of recommendation in your first couple of years!
+If you do particularly well in a class or develop a strong relationship with any professor in your lower-division courses and believe that the faculty mentor can speak to your academic ability, don’t hesitate to pop the question!
+Never be afraid to ask a professor if they are willing to write you a letter; the worst that can happen is that they say no. Future applicant version of you will be very grateful.

-For those of you who want a set timeline, it is best to have an idea of your letter writers by Spring vacation (mid-March) and have asked them all by the beginning of April.
-This will give them at least 2 months to compose and submit your letters before your AMCAS submission.
+For those of you who want to set a timeline, it is best to have an idea of your letter writers by Spring vacation (mid-March) and have asked them all by the beginning of April, of the application cycle that you are applying in.
+This will give them at least two months to compose and submit your letters before your application submission.

 How many academic letters should I have?

-Most medical schools will require at least 3 letters from professors of undergraduate classes: 2 science & 1 non-science.
+Most medical schools will require at least three letters from professors of undergraduate classes: two science & one non-science.
 A “science” letter refers to the BCPM category (Biology, Chemistry, Physics, Math).
-A “non-science” letters refers to a class that falls outside of the BCPM category, typically humanities, social science or arts.
+A “non-science” letter refers to a class that falls outside of the BCPM category, typically humanities, social science, or arts.
 Ideally, the professor of the class writes and signs the letter.
-However, in a large science class with limited one-on-one interaction with the professor, it is not uncommon for the professor to request the help of a teaching assistant, so get on first-name terms with the TA’s of the course as well.
+However, in a large science class with limited one-on-one interaction with the professor, it is not uncommon for the professor to request a teaching assistant’s help, so get on first-name terms with the TA’s of the course as well.

 The academic letters should come from professors of classes in which you excelled.
-This means you received an A, or an A- at worst.
+This means you received an A or an A- at worst, if possible.
 The non-science letter is often overlooked, but it can serve a distinct purpose.
-Oftentimes the qualities that a humanities professor praises an applicant for will complement those of the science letters.
-Imaginative writing, analytical thinking, and public speaking are all talents that have little opportunity to showcase in a typical chemistry or biology course.
+Oftentimes the qualities that a humanities professor praises an applicant of will complement those of the science letters.
+Imaginative writing, analytical thinking, and public speaking are talents that have little opportunity to showcase in a typical chemistry or biology course.

 What about letters from extracurricular activities?

-With the 3 academic letters, the minimum requirement for most schools should be satisfied.
+With the three academic letters, the minimum requirement for most schools should be satisfied.
 However, any extensive extracurricular activity you are involved in should have a letter of recommendation from a faculty member.
 This includes research mentors, physicians shadowed, and volunteer organization leaders.
-A good goal to aim for is to get letters from each of the three “most meaningful” activities on your AMCAs.
-This breaks down to anywhere from 4-6 letters – an example is below:
+A good goal to aim for is to get letters from each of the three most meaningful/significant activities listed on your application.
+This breaks down to anywhere from four to six letters – an example is below: